 I created fun fleece poncho capes for him to slip over his head.
 They do not interfere with access to ports and IV lines.
 He was cozy in bed and no more cold walks down hospital corridors.
 The large pocket in front warms hands and holds precious items like phones or hand held gaming devices.

 Fleece is 100% polyester and requires no ironing.
 Washing in cold with like colors and drying on LOW is all that is needed.
 We spent months at a time in the hospital and I was able to wash the poncho capes at the hospital.
 (Parent tip: all the hospitals we stayed at had laundry for patient use on the patient floors.)
-For people who come to hospitals for a weekly or monthly infusions or dialysis they can bring their ponchos and not rely of blankets that may not be washed regularly.
+People who come to hospitals for a weekly or monthly infusions or dialysis can bring their ponchos and not rely of blankets that may not be washed regularly.

 Out and About:

 There were times when Gavin could go out of the hospital for a short trip.
 One time his older brothers brought the dogs for a visit in the hospital garage.
 (Parent tip: if you have a stay that lasts more than a few days, ask your assigned social worker nicely for parking passes and food vouchers.
 These expenses add up.
 It can’t hurt to ask!)
 These capes work well with wheelchairs too.